How Do You Stop Holding Grudges (And Why You Should)

-Some stayed on for a long time because you were late to see the harm they were causing.
+Some stayed on because you were late to see the damage they were causing.
 Relationships with a narcissist are often like that.

 When they finally leave, you are left holding a bag of grudges.